 Now scroll down the list of cultures that live in New Zealand until you find Tongans.

 (Don't forget with Te Ara that you can read the short story or, for more information, click on 'Read the Full story' or choose one of the headings under Story Contents.)

 From there you may like to try the official Tongan Ministry of Tourism page.
 For an overview on Tongan culture, click on 'Discover Tonga' at the top of the page, and then True Culture.

 Christchurch City Libraries has a great list of websites about Tonga, where you can find information about government, human rights, tourism, economics, history and more.
 One great website on this list is the CIA World Factbook's country profile on Tonga.

 HOT TIP: Another place to look is Wikipedia which has great coverage of many topics, including Tongan laws and customs.
 But you need to be aware that this information is contributed by lots of different people.
 If you are using this site, it always pays to check the information against that on other sites or in books from the library.

-You may like to also check out our other entries on Tonga.
+Don't forget to check out our other ManyAnswers entries about Tonga.